Alonso’s 3-run HR, 4 RBIs leads Mets over Padres 8-5

+NEW YORK (AP)Pete Alonso lifted the ball into the left-field seats and sent the New York Mets soaring into their high-profile Subway Series matchup against the Yankees and Aaron Judge.

-NEW YORK (AP) — Pete Alonso hit a go-ahead, three-run homer off Joe Musgrove and had four RBIs to retake the major league lead, leading the New York Mets over the San Diego Padres 8-5 on Sunday night.
+Alonso hit a go-ahead, three-run homer off Joe Musgrove and had four RBIs to retake the major league lead, leading the Mets over the San Diego Padres 8-5 on Sunday night and avoiding a three-game sweep.

-Alonso hit his 25th home run in a five-run sixth and added a RBI double high off the center-field wall in a three-run seventh that built an 8-1 lead.
-With 82 RBIs, he moved one ahead of the Yankees’ Aaron Judge heading into the first Subway Series game of the season at Citi Field on Tuesday night.
+Next up: a two-game series against the Yankees at Citi Field starting Tuesday night.
+Both teams lead their divisions, and Alonso’s 82 RBIs are one more than Judge’s total.

+”I wouldn’t really call it toe to toe, me versus him,” Alonso said. ”This is a moment where the city can come together over the game of baseball.”

+New York’s NL East lead was down to a half-game over defending World Series champion Atlanta.

+”We just ran into two buzz saws,” Alonso said. ”We needed this one.
+This one was huge for us today.”

-Eric Hosmer provided Musgrove (8-5) a 1-0 lead with an RBI double in the sixth off Drew Smith (2-3), but the Mets rallied in the bottom half on the sweltering night and reopened a 1 1/2-game NL East lead over second-place Atlanta.
+Eric Hosmer provided Musgrove (8-3) a 1-0 lead with a run-scoring double in the sixth off Drew Smith (2-3), but the Mets rallied in the bottom half on the sweltering night and reopened a 1 1/2-game lead over the second-place Braves.
 New York avoided a three-game sweep and what would have been its first four-game losing streak this year.

+Alonso hit his 25th home run in a five-run sixth and added an RBI double high off the center-field wall in a three-run seventh that built an 8-1 lead.

 After wasting a second-and-third, no-outs threat in the fifth, the Mets pressured again when Starling Marte singled leading off the sixth and Francisco Lindor doubled.

-Pitching coach Ruben Niebla went to the mound, and Musgrove hung a 2-1 slider that Alonso hit into the left-field seats for a 3-1 lead.
+Pitching coach Ruben Niebla went to the mound, and Musgrove hung a 2-1 slider that Alonso hit into the left-field seats.

+”You can’t hit a five-run homer and you can’t hit a four-run single,” Mets manager Buck Showalter said. ”Sometimes you want something too much, and something like that might let you kind of get back into the flow of who you are.”

-Daniel Vogelbach, making his Mets debut, walked and scored when Luis Guillorme hit a perfectly placed two-out RBI single on a jam shot off Nick Martinez that dropped into shallow left as shortstop Ha-Seong Kim pulled up.
-Tomás Nido followed with an opposite-field RBI double that hopped off the right-center fence.
+Daniel Vogelbach, making his Mets debut, got New York’s first hit in the fifth, then walked and scored in the sixth when Luis Guillorme hit a perfectly placed two-out RBI single on a jam shot off Nick Martinez that dropped into shallow left as shortstop Ha-Seong Kim pulled up.
+Tomas Nido followed with an opposite-field RBI double that hopped off the right-center fence.

-Machado had three hits, included an RBI double in a three-run ninth off Joely Rodríguez.
-Edwin Díaz, energizing the crowd when he entered to Blasterjaxx & Timmy Trumpet’s “Narco,” relieved with two on and got three outs for his 21st save in 24 chances.

-Musgrove, 0-3 in his last five starts, didn’t allow a hit until the fifth but gave up four runs and five hits in 5 1/3 innings.
-He escaped trouble in the fifth by inducing three straight groundouts.

-Vogelbach, acquired Friday from Pittsburgh, went 1 for 3 with a fifth-inning single.
+Vogelbach, acquired Friday from Pittsburgh, went 1 for 3 and received a warm ovation.
 He had been 0 for 8 against Musgrove.

+”I don’t know that I’ve played in an environment like that – at least being the home team.”
+Vogelbach said. ”Pretty cool to call it my home field now.”

 WEB GEM